 Headlands Journal

 I have always enjoyed collaborating with artists.
-As graphic designer for the Headlands Center for the Arts during their founding years, I was responsible for six annual Headlands Journal yearbooks, reviewing the work of the artists in residence, the content of Headlands Talks, and other events to create a record of the meaningful themes of each year.
-It was an honor to be part of the founding years of this art community.
+As graphic designer for the Headlands Center for the Arts during their founding years, I was responsible for six annual Headlands Journal yearbooks, reviewing the exciting work of the artists in residence, the content of the Headlands Talks and other events to create a record of the meaningful themes of each year.
+It was an honor to be part of the early years of this art community.

 Becoming Citizens